meetalva/alva/README.md

 * npm i
 * npm start

-Currently, the prototype application expects that you also clone and build stacked-example into a folder next to alva.
+Currently, the prototype application expects that you also clone and build alva-example into a folder next to alva.

 ## Notes